gr33pp/gr33pp.github.io/posts/urmia-ctf-2023/writeup.md

 I loaded Autopsy to see if I can find files in it.
 I found 2 files related to the flag; flag.zip and flag.zip:look-behind.

-SInce files are arranged alphabetically on autopsy, I indeed looked behind.
+Since files are arranged alphabetically on autopsy, I indeed looked behind.
 Flag.zip was a text file containing `password:Atoosa` while `flag.zip:look-behind` was an actual zip file.
 I extracted the content with the provided password and I got `uctf_flag.txt` file which contains the flag.

 flag: `uctf{St. Mary Church}`